 - Seven-year warranty

 - Noisy diesel

 - High insurance groups

 The SsangYong Korando is now in its fourth generation and continues to exist as an alternative to more mainstream SUVs such as the Nissan Qashqai and Hyundai Tucson.
 Part of its appeal is its price, which undercuts many of its rivals, and another is the Korando's superb seven-year warranty.

 The design of the latest Korando is improved inside and out, and there's much to like about the way the car looks and feels.
-A tall roofline gives the Korando an angular looking design and a slightly utilitarian look but it manages to be more luxurious and spacious inside than the Qashqai, with a decent smattering of technology that includes a digital instrument cluster on higher trim levels.
+A tall roofline gives the Korando an angular looking design and a slightly utilitarian look but it manages to be as luxurious and spacious inside as the Qashqai, with a decent smattering of technology that includes a digital instrument cluster on higher trim levels.

 A 161bhp turbocharged 1.5-litre petrol engine is available with front-wheel drive.
 It manages 0-62mph in around 12 seconds and can be had with a six-speed manual gearbox or a six-speed automatic.
 When compared to the diesel Korando, it can’t tow as much, and can only manage 37.2mpg, but it’s cheaper to buy and less noisy.

 The diesel and petrol models have now been joined by the fully electric SsangYong Korando e-Motion, and this version could be the most desirable of the lot.
 Its 211-mile range should suit most prospective owners, and it’s more refined than the slightly agricultural diesel engine.
 It will also qualify for minimal Benefit-in-Kind tax for company-car drivers.